 Sinus Arrhythmia Symptoms

-There are many forms of Arrhythmia and Sinus Arrhythmia is the most common of all and although it can affect anyone, it usually affects adults older than the age of seventy.
+There are many kinds of Arrhythmia and Sinus Arrhythmia is the most common of all and although it can affect anyone, it ordinarily affects adults older than the age of seventy.

 Sinus Arrhythmia symptoms include:

 - May come in single or multiple beats

 - May be held anywhere from the stomach to the head

 Sinus Arrhythmia Treatment

 For most patients who suffer from some types of arrhythmia, especially atrial fibrillation, doctors usually prescribe blood-thinning medications.

 The most common one is warfarin, although this medication is potent with some side effects.